More about: Tickets and Day Trips to Keukenhof Gardens from Amsterdam

 Although this park has advanced cultivation methods the course of nature depends on the weather, so if you visit too early some of the planted bulbs may not have bloomed yet.
 If, on the other hand, spring is already well advanced, you may find more cut stems than you would like to see.

-In this sense, since the Keukenhof gardens are open to the public about eight weeks a year, my recommendation is that you look for a date in between this period to be able to see the park in all its splendor.
+In this sense, since the Keukenhof gardens are open to the public about eight weeks a year, my recommendation is that you look for an intermediate date in this period to be able to see the park in all its splendor.

 What are the opening hours?